globaldothealth/monkeypox/README.md

 The [data dictionary](data_dictionary.yml) contains information about columns/fields in the data sets.

-The [archives](archives) folder contains dated JSON and CSV files.
-They are currently uploaded manually; regularly and automatically updated data sets live in an (currently private) S3 bucket.

 The analytics folder contains scripts that use the curated data set.
 This currently includes an R file that finds the risk of re-identification based on curated data.

 There is also a daily briefing report generated from this data at https://www.monkeypox.global.health